Consequences of Minimal Entanglement in Bosonic Field Theories: Minimal Entanglement for Two Higgs doublet models and Non-abelian gauge bosons

 One criticism of the $H^+ H^- \to H^+ H^-$ scattering channel is that by crossing symmetry, this is related to $H^+ H^+ \to H^+ H^+$ scattering, which due to Bose symmetry will tend to lead to some amount of entanglement.\footnote{We thank I.~Low for discussions on this point.} To investigate this, we will now consider an analogous scenario involving gauge boson scattering.
 Considering the Lagrangian of a general non-abelian gauge theory, ${\cal L} \supset -\frac{1}{4} (\partial_\mu A_\nu^a -\partial_\nu A_\mu^a +g f^{abc} A_\mu^b A_\nu^c)^2$ where $f^{abc}$ are the structure constants and $g$ the gauge coupling, we studied the scattering process $A_k^a A_l^b \to A_{i}^a A_{j}^b$ where $i,j,k,l=$ L,R are the left and right-handed polarizations of the gauge bosons.
 The result at tree-level is

 with no sum on the $a,b$ index.
-The integrated anti-diagonal condition is satisfied if $g=0$ or $s=0$ (the on-diagonal condition is also similar).
+For the anti-diagonal integral, the integrand has a fixed sign but the integral has a potential divergence when $u$ vanishes.
+However, $u$ vanishes only if $\theta_i=\theta_k=\pi/2$ and $\phi_i-\phi_k=\pi$, which is restrictive enough for the integrals to converge (on the other hand, integrals of $1/t$ would have diverged).
+Thus, from the anti-diagonal integral condition, minimal entanglement requires the gauge coupling to vanish, $g=0$.
+An analysis of the diagonal condition results in the same requirement.
 Note that this scattering channel has the same criticism as the $H^+H^-$ channel, since it is related to $A^a A^a \to A^b A^b$ through crossing.

 Let's compare this to $W_k^+ Z_l \to W_{i}^+Z_{j}$ with $W^{\pm}=\frac{1}{\sqrt{2}}(A^1 \mp i A^2)$, $Z=A^3$ and $i,j,k,l=$ L,R for an unbroken $SU(2)$ gauge theory.
 Here, we get the same matrix (\ref{Gauge_Scattering}) where the $f^{abc}f^{abc}$ factor goes to 1. $W^+ Z \to W^+ Z$ is the gauge boson analogue of $H^+ H^0 \to H^+ H^0$, without the crossing symmetry criticism, but we see that we get the same constraints as $A^a A^b\to A^a A^b$.
 We take this as evidence that the crossing symmetry criticism is not generally valid.